 - Laminectomy – This surgery is aimed at removing vertebral bone to make space for or remove bone spurs that may have developed in the joint space.
 Osteophytes are produced by the body in a reaction to inflammation in degenerative joints.
 Spurs can cause neural compression.

 Is surgery my only treatment option?

 Laser Spine Institute offers a full range of minimally invasive procedures that are performed on an outpatient basis.
-Which Laser Spine Institute procedure is best for any given individual must be determined at a personal consult.
+Which Laser Spine Institute procedure is best for any given individual must be determined at a personal consultation.
 Contact Laser Spine Institute today for more information, or for a complimentary review of your MRI or CT scan.